 Latent - A group of questions which focus on a particular aspect of the subject being measured.
 For example, the Look and Feel latent score of a web site is derived from responses to questions concerning the visual aspect, or appearance, of the user interface, such as color scheme or font size.

 Measure - A survey which is usually focused on a specific channel, such as a web site or in-store purchasing experience.

 Measure Key/Measure ID - A unique identifier for each measure.
-This identifier is used in the URL to isolate data to a specific measure.
+This identifier is used in the URL to isolate data to a specific CX Survey.
 Generally, this identifier can be obtained from a Measures Endpoint.